miguelagsilva/Group-7-project-CSCE3444-fa25/README.md

-# Lucky 7 - KidCode
+# Lucky 7 - LeetCode For Kids
-KidCode is a web application that enables children to learn how to program in Python interactively.
+LeetCode for Kids is a web application that enables children to learn how to program in Python interactively.

 # Team Members
 - Aminat Usman:Team Coordinator, Frontend Developer